Contemporary Art & Design Practice BA (Hons) top-up

 One of the key strengths of our teaching at the University Centre is the amount of time we dedicate to supporting you as an individual student to help you get the best out of your programme.
 One-to-one tutorials with your tutor are important as they allow you to raise any particular issues you may be facing.
 Your tutor will be as supportive as possible in helping you work through these issues.

-Course Leader: Yve Houghton, MA Fashion/Textiles, has worked extensively in the design industry as a Design Manager and Head of Design, and has been running her own textile design consultancy for many years.
-Numerous high-profile companies and organisations have commissioned her work including Hilton Group, BT, Barclays, Sheraton Hotels, Akzo Nobel, Renault, Dorchester Hotel, Skoda, International Wool Secretariat, Japanese Embassy (London), United Distillers and Tate & Lyle.
+Course Leader: Yve Houghton, BA (Hons), PGCE, MA, has had an extensive career in design management, and has been running her own textile design consultancy for many years.
+Commissions over the years have included international blue-chip companies, hotel chains, banks, car manufacturers and organisations such as the International Wool Secretariat.
 She has collaborated with prominent designers and artists including Jeff Banks, Peter Howson, Michael Sodeau and Paolo Gucci.
-She is also a senior lecturer at the University of Wolverhampton.
+Yve also holds a post as senior lecturer at the University of Wolverhampton.

 Entry Requirements & Interview Process